sciactive/pnotify/README.md

 # ...

-# Or, you can install this to get them all (if you're lazy).
+# Or, you can install this to get them all.
-npm install --save pnotify
+npm install --save-dev pnotify
 ```

 ## Documentation for Old Versions